South Downs Way 5 : Amberley to Shoreham By Sea or Lancing walk

-Add an extra mile to any ending if you detour to Washington for a safe road crossing and the lunch pub (closed, May'18).
+Add an extra kilometre (and a hill climb) to any ending if you detour to Washington for a safe road crossing and The Frankland Arms lunch pub.

 7 out of 10 (436 metres of ascent - 2 steep climbs, otherwise gentle gradients)

 OS Explorer OL10 (Arundel) and OL11 (Brighton)

 This walk, which can be done in either direction, follows the South Downs Way (SDW).
-The route follows the crest of South Downs Ridge with good views in both directions, It passes Chanctonbury Ring, a ring of trees planted on the remains of an ancient Hill Fort.
-This spot has a beautiful 360° views, and is the recommended picnic spot.
+The route follows the crest of the South Downs Ridge with good views in both directions.
+It passes Chanctonbury Ring, a ring of trees planted on the remains of an ancient Hill Fort.
+This spot has beautiful 360° views and is the recommended picnic spot.

 Apart from the endings in Lancing or Shoreham, the route is very well way-marked.
 All the paths are wide, easy to walk on, and easy to follow.
-The route is almost entirely over an open, treeless, chalk ridge, which is very exposed in bad or windy weather.
+The route is almost entirely over an open, treeless, chalk ridge, which is very exposed in bad or windy weather though.

 This walk can be done with the help of an OS map (or by printing the map segments), but the instructions below alone are sufficient.

 Buy a return to Ford.
-Amberley and Shoreham/Lancing are on different lines, but a ticket to Ford (where the 2 lines converge) is the same price as Lancing, and is valid for both stations.
+Amberley and Shoreham/Lancing are on different lines, but a ticket to Ford (where the two lines converge) is the same price as Lancing, and is valid for both stations.

 Suggested Train: Take the train closest to 9:45 from Victoria.

 By car - check.
-Up to 2 changes, about an hour to return to your car (Amberley to/from Shoreham or Lancing)
+Up to two changes, about an hour to return to your car (Amberley to/from Shoreham or Lancing).

 The main walk is a picnic walk only.

-Finish in Upper Beeding : 2 very nice pubs, the Bridge Inn and Kings Head
+Finish in Upper Beeding : two very nice pubs, the Bridge Inn and the Kings Head.

-Finish in Shoreham : there are several nice, if pricy, pubs by the river on the way to the station, with outside terraces at the back overlooking the river
+Finish in Shoreham : there are several nice, if pricey, pubs by the river on the way to the station, with outside terraces at the back overlooking the river.